Neue Events bitte unter https://conference3.aau.at/ anlegen.

 Deadline extended: 09.06.24 for all submissions / Early Bird: until 08.07.24

-Psychological perspectives on microplastics in food and drink: Insights from qualitative and qualitative approaches.
+Psychological perspectives on microplastics in food and drink: Insights from qualitative and quantitative approaches.

 20m